frictionlessdata/datapackage-v2-draft/content/docs/specifications/data-package.md

 ```

 - `title`: name/title of the contributor (name for person, name/title of organization)
+- `firstName`: a first name if the contributor is a person
+- `lastName`: a last name if the contributor is a person
 - `path`: a fully qualified http URL pointing to a relevant location online for the contributor
 - `email`: An email address
 - `role`: a string describing the role of the contributor.
 It's `RECOMMENDED` to be one of: `author`, `publisher`, `maintainer`, `wrangler`, and `contributor`.
 Defaults to `contributor`.